Aleblazer/qmk_firmware/keyboards/aleblazer/zodify/readme.md

 Make example for this keyboard (after setting up your build environment):

-    make aleblazer/zodiarkv2:default
+    make aleblazer/zodify:default

 Flashing example for this keyboard:

-    make aleblazer/zodiarkv2:default:flash
+    make aleblazer/zodify:default:flash

-Remove TRRS cable from halves, plug into one side, press reset button when asked.
+Remove USB-C interconnect cable from halves, plug into one side, press reset button when asked.
 Repeat process on the other side.

 See the [build environment setup](https://docs.qmk.fm/#/getting_started_build_tools) and the [make instructions](https://docs.qmk.fm/#/getting_started_make_guide) for more information.
 Brand new to QMK?
 Start with our [Complete Newbs Guide](https://docs.qmk.fm/#/newbs).